symbol/symbol-docs/source/concepts/node.rst

 - A new block / a bunch of blocks finished processing.
 - New unconfirmed transactions finished processing.

-.. note:: The MongoDB shouldn’t be accessed externally.
+.. note:: MongoDB should not be accessed externally.

 ZMQ
 ====